BernardJeremy/twitch-to-vlc/README.md

 # twitch-to-vlc
-Node.js program used to play twitch stream and VOD in VLC
+Node.js program created to play twitch stream and VOD in VLC

 ## Features
 - Start VLC with a twitch stream/VOD